vishnuhd/visit-counter-webapp/README.md

 # visit-counter-webapp
-Simple website visit counter app with NGINX proxy -> Flask -> {redis,postgres}, containerized with Docker.
+Simple website visit counter with NGINX proxy -> Flask -> {redis,postgres} and containerized with Docker.

 For demo, clone the repo and select one of below Modes